goessner/mdmath/README.md

   *  Set `mdmath.toc.enabled` in user settings to `true` first.
 Then add the string `[[toc]]` at your document location, where you want the table of content appear.
 Please note, that only heading levels *two* and *three* are collected.
 They are prepended by a permalink symbol `#`.
 This behavior can also be fine tuned by user settings.
 * __Can I use custom CSS styles for the preview window ?__
   *  Yes.
 Set `mdmath.style` in user settings to the location of your custom CSS file.
 Its path must be relative to this extension root.

+## Thank You

+The following folks helped to make `mdmath` even better.

+* [TonySFU](https://github.com/TonySFU): Helped with fixing encoding problems with Chinese language under macOS when using `mdmath.clipToHtml`.
+* [floatdrop](https://github.com/floatdrop): Verifying that [clipboardy](https://github.com/sindresorhus/clipboardy) is a better alternative to `copy-paste` by implementing.

 ## Contributing